vectordotdev/vector/website/docs/setup/guides/getting-started.md

 ---
 title: Getting Started Guide
 sidebar_label: Getting Started
-description: Quickly and easily get started with Vector
+description: Getting started with Vector
 ---

-This is a "Hello World" style guide that walks through sending your first [event][docs.data-model#event] through Vector.
-It's designed to be followed locally, making it quick and easy.
-We'll start with the simplest of examples: accepting an event via the [`stdin` source][docs.sources.stdin], and then printing it out via the [`console` sink][docs.sinks.console].
+Vector is a simple beast to tame, in this guide we'll send an [event][docs.data-model#event] through it and touch on some basic concepts.

 ## 1. Install Vector

-If you haven't already, [install Vector][docs.installation]:
+If you haven't already, install Vector.
+Here's a script for the lazy:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.vector.dev | sh